spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/dependencies.md

     - **Desktop development with C++**<br>
     - **Game development with C++**, including the optional **Unreal Engine installer** component.
 - [**Linux Cross-Compilation toolchain**](https://docs.unrealengine.com/en-US/Platforms/Linux/GettingStarted/index.html)
     - You need a version of Unreal's Linux Cross-Compilation toolchain in order to compile your Linux server-workers on Windows.
-See the linked Unreal documentation to find the correct version for your engine version.
+See the linked Unreal documentation to find the correct one for your version of the Engine.

 </br>
 </br>